-As a pack hound, the Otterhound is amiable with other dogs.
-As a hunter, he has an innate urge to follow the trails of mammals.
-Once on the trail, he is determined, single-minded and nearly impossible to dissuade from his task.
-Even though the Otterhound’s job was not to kill his quarry, he will nonetheless give chase to small animals.
-The Otterhound loves to hunt, sniff, trail and, especially, swim.
-At home he is boisterous, amiable and easygoing (although stubborn), affectionate with his family, and quite good with children.
-Because the Otterhound was never traditionally kept as a pet, he is not among the most responsive of breeds.
-However, the Otterhound is a low-key dog that can function as a quiet companion.
+As a packhound, the Otterhound is amiable with other dogs.
+Once on the trail, it is determined, single-minded, and nearly impossible to dissuade from its task.
+Even though the Otterhound’s job was not to kill its quarry, it will nonetheless give chase to small animals.
+The Otterhound loves to sniff, trail, and, especially, swim.
+At home this dog is boisterous, amiable, and easygoing (although stubborn), affectionate with the family, and quite good with children.
+Because the Otterhound was never traditionally kept as a pet, the dog is not among the most responsive of breeds.
+However, the Otterhound is a low-key dog that is a quiet companion.

 The Otterhound needs daily exercise in a safe area or on a leash.
-He has a loud, melodious voice that carries for long distances.
+The dog has a loud, melodious voice that carries for long distances.
 The Otterhound’s coat requires only weekly brushing or combing.
-He may need his beard washed more frequently.
-Tidiness is not one of his virtues; the large, hairy feet tend to hold debris and mud, and the long hair around the mouth can hold water and food.
+The beard may need to be washed more frequently.
+Tidiness is not one of this dog’s virtues; the large, hairy feet tend to hold debris and mud, and the long hair around the mouth can hold water and food.

 - Major concerns: CHD, gastric torsion